barrysmyth/kallysto/README.md

 Kallysto is designed with Latex and Markdown publications in mind, and makes it easy to reference exports by name from these document types, and to incorporate these named exports into the resulting Latex or Markdown.

-To do this, Kallysto maintains a persistent, file-based, datastore containing three types of export (_figures_, _tables_, and _values_) and their associated meta-data (export id, source of export, date of export etc.).
+To do this, Kallysto maintains a persistent, file-based, datastore containing exports and their associated meta-data (export id, source of export, date of export etc.).

 Kallysto bridges an important gap in conventional data science workflows.
-While it has always been possible to script some elements of a workflow (data capture, cleaning, analysis, visualisation), generating a publication or report has typically relied on manual interventions, not just writing the text of the publication but also exporting/importing result assets (data, tables, figures) produced during the course of the project.
-Because Kallyso now enables the export/import process through code, the publication process can be fully scripted using a whatever scripting approach (Shell, Make, Python, Papermill, etc.) and/or pipelinig framework (Airflow, Luigi, etc.) is preferred.
+While it has always been possible to script many workflow elements (data capture, cleaning, analysis, visualisation), generating a publication or report has typically relied on much manual intervention, not just writing the text of the publication but also exporting/importing any result assets (data, tables, figures) produced during the course of the project.
+Kallyso enables the export/import process through code, so that the publication process can be fully scripted using a some preferred scripting approach (Shell, Make, Python, Papermill, etc.) and/or pipelinig framework (Airflow, Luigi, Pypette, etc.).

-As an added benefit, Kallysto also maintains a detailed export audit trail thereby helping users to verify the provence of results over time.
+As an added benefit, Kallysto also maintains a detailed export audit trail, thereby helping users to verify the provence of results over time.

 All of this greatly improves the repeatability, replicability, and reproducibility of data-driven research projects.

 ## Installation
-For now install from source and do a local pip install:
+For now, install from source by cloning this repo and using a local `pip install -e`:

 ```
 git clone https://github.com/barrysmyth/kallysto